How Do I Prevent My Bed Sheets From Turning Yellow?

 Yellowing of bed sheets is a common problem that many people face, and it can be caused by a number of factors such as sweat, body oils, and dead skin cells.
 Not only does this affect the aesthetic value of the bed sheets, but it can also lead to odors and skin irritation.
 Fortunately, there are several measures that can be taken to prevent bed sheets from turning yellow.

-RELATED: How Do I Choose The Right Bed Sheets For A Daybed?
+RELATED: How Do I Choose The Right Color For Vibrant Bed Sheets?

 One of the main reasons why bed sheets turn yellow is due to the accumulation of sweat and body oils.
 When we sleep, our bodies produce a considerable amount of sweat, which can easily seep into the bedding.
 Over time, this sweat will combine with dead skin cells and oils, causing the sheets to become discolored.